olvaffe/olv-notes/graphics/gpu-qualcomm.md

   - Color Cache Unit (CCU)
     - draws and blits hit CCU

+## Cache Domains

+- caches
+  - L1 texture cache, coupled with TP
+  - CCU color and depth caches, coupled with RB
+  - UCHE that is used by all blocks, including TP and RB where UCHE acts as L2
+- domains
+  - 3D color/depth access, `RB_BLIT` src/dst, and `CP_BLIT` dst are in CCU color
+    and/or depth domains
+    - they all use RB after all
+  - shader texture reads and `CP_BLIT` src are in L1 domain
+    - not so sure about `CP_BLIT` src, but I think it uses shader core
+  - CP memory accesses are uncached
+  - the rest are in UCHE domain
+-

 ## PM4 Command Packets

 - From Radeon South Island Programming Guide